Rescuers are racing the clock in search for a manned submersible lost while touring Titanic wreckage - KESQ

 A mother ship can communicate with a submersible “via text messages which are exchanged via a USBL (ultra-short baseline) acoustic system,” according to OceanGate Expeditions’ archived website.
 The submersible is required to communicate with the ship every 15 minutes or more frequently, if needed, the site says.
 That USBL system is the only communications link between the submersible and the surface, it adds.

-OceanGate Expeditions operates a trip taking passengers to the Titanic’s wreckage at the bottom of the ocean for prices starting at $250,000, the archived website states, describing its “mission support fee” for a 2023 expedition.
-The company’s Titanic expeditions include a series of eight-day missions to the famous shipwreck, with trips beginning and ending in St. John’s, Newfoundland, according to the archived site.

-The company advertised the experience as a way “to step outside of everyday life and discover something truly extraordinary.”

-The vessel, named “Titan,” is a 23,000-pound submersible made of carbon fiber and titanium, according to OceanGate.
+While Titan is made of carbon fiber and titanium, some parts are decidedly low-tech.

 “It is operated … by a gaming controller, what essentially looks like a PlayStation controller,” said CNN correspondent Gabe Cohen, who sat in Titan in 2018 while reporting on OceanGate Expeditions for CNN affiliate KOMO.

-Cohen was blown away by how simple some of the craft’s technology seemed, though the company noted it could “dive 13,000 feet down into the ocean and handle 150 million pounds of pressure that it would feel on the ocean floor,” he said Tuesday on “CNN This Morning.”
+Cohen was surprised by how simple some of the craft’s technology seemed, he said Tuesday on “CNN This Morning.”

 It’s a “tiny vessel, quite cramped and small,” Cohen said.
 “You have to sit inside of it, shoes off.
 It can only fit five people.”